 It is possible to include headings but you need to select "As shown when printed" and then resize the picture in your image editing software.

-What does the macro recorder spit out while capturing a screenshot?
+What does the macro recorder spit out while creating an image of a cell range?

 Selection.CopyPicture Appearance:=xlScreen, Format:=xlBitmap